nus-cs2103-AY2223S1/ip/docs/README.md

 Expected outcome:

-Adds a todo task with the task name being "learn how to play the guitar".

-Also displays how many tasks are currently inside the task list.
+Adds a todo task with the task name being "learn how to play the guitar" and displays how many tasks are currently inside the task list.

 ```
 I gotchu fam.
 Your task has been added: